Tristan971/kmdah/README.md

 ## SSL Termination

-On start, the client receives an SSL certificate and domain on which to listen from the backend.
+As part of heartbeat, the leader receives an SSL certificate and assigned domain from the backend.

 It then needs a way to configure the cluster with it.